google/applied-machine-learning-intensive/v2/00_prerequisites/00_introduction_to_python/slides.md

 `len()` also works on lists.
 Notice that in this case it gives the length of the outer list, not the inner list.

-Lists are mutable, so we can change values in them, combine lists, sort lists, add values to list, remove values from lists, and more.
+Lists are mutable, so we can change values in them, combine lists, sort lists, add values to lists, remove values from lists, and more.

 Lists can also be sliced.
 Notice that the slice returns another list.